Axeloooo/Axeloooo/README.md

 <h2  align="center">👀 About Me</h2>
 <p align="center">
 Software Engineering student at the Schulich School of Engineering who is passionate about using technology to inspire change in the world around me.
 I love all things related to technology, computers and network.
-Experienced in C, C++, Java, SpringBoot, Postman, Flutter, Dart, MySQL, Firebase, React JS, Typescript, Javascript, HTML, CSS, SASS, Bootstrap, Docker, Python, Anaconda, Numpy, Matplotlib, Pandas, Scikit-Learn, Scipy, Figma, NPM, Node.JS and Git.
+Proficient in an assortment of technologies, including AWS, Firebase, React, Express, Typescript, Spring Boot, Java, Flutter, Dart, Anaconda, Python, C, C++, MongoDB, MySQL, Docker and Assembly language.
 Currently working in projects with TechStart involving the development of a mobile app and Relectric involving the development of a car display interface.
 Minoring in Aerospace Engineering with an upcoming focus in modern aerospace vehicle systems, computer control of aircraft, flight control algorithms and system-level analysis.
 </p>

 <hr>